Katapola

 Katapola is a small port village on the Greek island of Amorgos, the easternmost island of the Cyclades.
-It is located at the foot of a hill which was once the site of the ancient town of Minoa, believed to be a summer palace of the mythological King Minos.
+It is located at the foot of a hill which was once the site of the ancient town of Minoa.
 The port can be reached by an eight-hour ferry journey from Athens.
-The population of Katapola municipal district was 595 as of the 2011 census.
+The population of Katapola community was 568 as of the 2021 Greek census.